Hamas rocket attack from Gaza sets off air raid sirens in Tel Aviv for the first time in months

 DEIR AL-BALAH, Gaza Strip (AP) — Hamas fired a barrage of rockets from Gaza that set off air raid sirens as far away as Tel Aviv for the first time in months on Sunday in a show of resilience more than seven months into Israel's massive air, sea and ground offensive.

-Earlier, aid trucks had entered Gaza from southern Israel through a new agreement to bypass the Rafah crossing with Egypt after Israeli forces seized the Palestinian side of it earlier this month.
-But it was unclear if humanitarian groups would be able to access the aid because of ongoing fighting in the area.
+Earlier Sunday, aid trucks entered Gaza from southern Israel under a new agreement to bypass the Rafah crossing with Egypt after Israeli forces seized the Palestinian side of it earlier this month.
+But it was not immediately clear if humanitarian groups could access the aid because of fighting.

 Egypt refuses to reopen its side of the Rafah crossing until control of the Gaza side is handed back to Palestinians.
 It agreed to temporarily divert traffic through Israel's Kerem Shalom crossing, Gaza's main cargo terminal, after a call between U.S. President Joe Biden and Egyptian President Abdel-Fattah el-Sissi.

-But that crossing has been largely inaccessible because of fighting linked to Israel's offensive in the nearby city of Rafah.
-Israel says it has allowed hundreds of trucks to enter, but United Nations agencies say it is usually too dangerous to retrieve the aid on the other side.
+But the Kerem Shalom crossing has been largely inaccessible because of Israel's offensive in Rafah.
+Israel says it has allowed hundreds of trucks to enter, but United Nations agencies say it is usually too dangerous to retrieve the aid.

+The war between Israel and Hamas has killed nearly 36,000 Palestinians, according to Gaza's Health Ministry, which does not distinguish between civilians and fighters in its count.
+The Health Ministry said the bodies of 81 people killed by Israeli strikes had been brought to hospitals over the past 24 hours.

 ISRAEL DENIES REPORT OF CAPTURED SOLDIER

 Hamas claimed to have captured an Israeli soldier during fighting in northern Gaza and released video late Saturday showing a wounded man being dragged through a tunnel.
-The Israeli military denied any of its soldiers had been captured, and Hamas did not provide any other evidence to substantiate its claim.
+Israel's military denied any soldiers had been captured, and Hamas did not provide any other evidence to support its claim.

-In a separate development, the Israeli military said it had detained a suspect over a widely circulated video in which a man dressed as an Israeli soldier threatens mutiny.
-In the video, the man said tens of thousands of soldiers were ready to disobey Defense Minister Yoav Gallant over his suggestion that Palestinians should govern Gaza after the war and pledged loyalty to Prime Minister Benjamin Netanyahu alone.
+In a separate development, Israel's military said it had detained a suspect over a widely circulated video in which a man dressed as a soldier threatens mutiny.
+In the video, the man says tens of thousands of soldiers were ready to disobey the defense minister over his suggestion that Palestinians should govern Gaza after the war and pledged loyalty to Netanyahu alone.

 Goldenberg reported from Tel Aviv, Israel and Magdy from Cairo.